EternityForest/EmberOS/README.md

 THE DEFAULT PASSWORD IS USED FOR KAITHEM, which runs as root.
 The standard pi:raspberry password is used.

-Do *not* open a port to let people on the internet access this, without a firewall/nat/etc unless you change this.
+Do *not* open a port to let people on the internet access this, without a firewall/nat/etc unless you change this, or disable password auth(Probably the better option)

 Think of it like the common WiFi printers and file servers that allow anyone on the network to print.